Observability, Getting Started – 50 Free Access and Open-Source Solutions

-This article discusses APM and observability while highlighting free observability solutions and tools.
-I’ve also included several quotes collected from observability companies who offer free-level access to their platforms and composed a list of 40 noteworthy paid and open-source observability solutions.
+This article examines APM and observability solutions and tools.
+I’ve also included several quotes collected from observability companies who offer easy access to their platforms and composed a list below of noteworthy observability solutions.

-Lastly, I hope to urge observability providers to extend free and open access to their platforms and software, beyond free-trials and without requiring any purchase or commitment.
+I encourage observability providers to extend free and open access to their platforms and software, beyond free trials and without requiring any purchase or commitment.
 Free access, free tools and open-source observability software allow potential customers to easily compare and narrow down what works best for them.

 This approach empowers customers to match with the most suitable platform(s) for application performance metrics, traces, logs, and so on.
-In light of recent events, free and open also adds the potential of enhanced software and infrastructure security.
+In light of recent events, free and open also add the potential for enhanced software and infrastructure security.

-Last year, I asked 12 APM companies about the future of APM, and more recently, 20 leading companies shared how COVID-19 is accelerating the future of APM.
+Previously, I asked 12 APM companies about the future of APM, and more recently, 20 leading companies shared how COVID-19 is accelerating the future of APM.
 These articles covered the expansion of APM into observability and the increasing importance of both practices.
-However, in true 2020 fashion, many top APM organizations have almost overnight augmented APM into observability.
+In true 2020 fashion, many top APM organizations have almost overnight augmented APM into observability.

 What is APM?